• Log in

 Brevo feels like a platform built to keep things simple without holding you back.
 I loved how its drag-and-drop editor makes personalization easy, and the AI assistant is surprisingly helpful for sparking subject line ideas.

 Having CRM and SMS tools built right into the same dashboard makes campaigns feel more connected, and its native Shopify and WordPress integrations saved me setup time.
-The free plan is generous enough to test real campaigns, and the tracking tools made it easy to see what worked across channels.
+The free version is generous enough to test real campaigns, and the tracking tools made it easy to see what worked across channels.
 For an all-in-one solution, Brevo strikes a great balance between usability and capability.

 Cons